Sponsored by Region Stavanger

 Comfort Hotel Square

-This guide was made partly in a cooperation with Region Stavanger.
-I selected which restaurants to visit, which to feature in the end, and the hotel I stayed at in Stavanger.
 I chose Comfort Hotel Square for three reasons: it’s 1) central, 2) modern and 3) equipped with a gym.
 That’s all I need for an urban holiday.
 As an added bonus it turned out they had very professional and helpful hotel staffers as well, and lots of space to sit and work.
 I was greeted by a huge smile from the girl in the reception when I arrived.
 Sometimes you can tell immediately that a person loves his or her job.

-If you appreciate this guide and would like to support my work, please book your next stay in Stavanger at Comfort Hotel Square through my affiliate link.
+If you appreciate this guide and would like to support my work, please book your next stay in Stavanger at Comfort Hotel Square (ad: affiliate link) through my affiliate link.
 At no extra cost to you, I will receive a small commission which helps me make even better guides to your next travel destination as well.
 Thank you!